Music and Dance in Old Painting

 — Christie's Paris (@christiesparis) June 29, 2017

-His oil on canvas 101 x 83 cm, signed and dated 1624, shows a bagpipe player.
-The auction house said that it was once the pendant of a lute player.
-Opening the Wikipedia, the artist offers us a flute player.
-The common characteristics between them is that they show popular instruments far from the luxurious subjects of many other artists.
+An oil on canvas 101 x 83 cm by Hendrick ter Brugghen, signed and dated 1624, stages a bagpipe player.
+It was once the pendant of a lute player.
+A flute player is also known.
+These representations of popular are faraway from from the luxurious themes of the period.

 1624 A Merry Group by Gerrit van Honthorst